 You will be able to integrate invoicing and enjoy an internal messaging system.
 WriteUpp offers 1000 free video minutes for remote consultations.
 If you exceed the limit, each minute will cost you 1p per minute.
 Online booking comes with an extra cost—£4.95 per month/per practice.

-• Cons: Limited functionality, not ideal for complex cases, for UK-based medical practices only.
+- Cons: Limited functionality, not ideal for complex cases, for UK-based medical practices only.
+Not HIPAA-compliant or ONC-certified.

-• Why It’s Great: No-frills for small private practices.
+- Why It's Great: No-frills for small UK private practices.

 Discover more about the essential features of Medesk and claim your free access today!